 Afternoon: go sightseeing around London

 Once you've satisfied your hunger, resist the urge to splash more cash with a relaxing afternoon in Hyde Park.
-Take a stroll around the peaceful Serpentine lake, sit and read underneath the trees, let little ones run wild on the adventure playground or hire a Santander Cycle to explore more of the park - the first 30 minutes are free of charge!
+Take a stroll around the peaceful Serpentine lake, sit and read underneath the trees, let little ones run wild on the adventure playground or hire a Santander Cycle to explore more of the park – it only costs £2 for unlimited journeys up to 30 minutes!

 Alternatively, spend the afternoon visiting some top London landmarks: